paranic/openvpn/README.md

 $openvpn->network = '10.0.0.0';
 $openvpn->netmask = '255.255.255.0';
 ```
-All keys generated will be stored in the easy_rsa_folder under keys_packed.
+All keys generated will be stored in the easy_rsa/configs folder.

 ### Setup easy-rsa
 ```